-Consequently, there is no merit to Appellants' assertion that premarket approval of the Infuse device "does not establish federal requirements applicable to either one of the [components of] the device used separately."
-Br.20.
-On the contrary, "[u]se of the Infuse Bone Graft Component without the L/T-Cage is simply an off-label use of the device."
-Hawkins, 2014 WL 346622, at 5.6
+Consequently, there is no merit to Appellants' assertion that premarket approval of the Infuse device "does not establish federal requirements applicable to either one of the components of the device used separately."
+Br.19.
+On the contrary, "[u]se of the Infuse Bone Graft Component without the LT-Cage is simply an off-label use of the device."
+Hawkins, 2014 WL 346622, at 5.9 d.
+Alleged off-label promotion does not negate premarket approval.

-6 In support of their contention that "FDA approval of [the Infuse device] was expressly restricted to the use of both components together" (Br.20;see also Am.
-Compl.¶67), Appellants point to the bone-graft component's labeling, which instructs surgeons that the device is to be used only with the LT-Cage.
-But Appellants conflate the scope of premarket approval, which applies to the device as such, and the warnings that the FDA required accompany the device.
-The warnings are guidance to physicians, not limits on the scope of premarket approval.
+9 In support of their contention that "FDA approval of [the Infuse device] was expressly restricted to the use of both components together" (Br.19), Appellants quote the bone-graft component's labeling, which